 Surgical Treatment (MPFL surgery)

 Surgical intervention may be necessary for recurrent patellar dislocations, complete MPFL tears, or when conservative treatment fails to provide adequate stability.
+Surgical MPFL tear treatment may be necessary for complete ligament damage.
 Surgical options include:

 MPFL Reconstruction: